k8sgpt-ai/docs/docs/getting-started/in-cluster-operator.md

 ## Viewing the results

-Once the initial scans have completed after several minutes, you will be presented with results custom resources.
+Once the initial scans have been completed after several minutes, you will be presented with results custom resources.

 ```bash
 ❯ kubectl get results -o json | jq .